maxalbert/pyproject_cookiecutter/README.md

    ```
    The first time you run this it will prompt you for a few parameters.
 Tweak the relevant values, or simply accept the defaults (by pressing Enter).

+   This will then create the project skeleton based on the provided values.

+   It will also run some automated tasks which do the following:
+     - Put the project under version control.
+     - Install project dependencies (in a new poetry virtual environment).
+     - Initialise version management with versioneer.
+     - Tag the project git repo with the initial version number (as previously provided via the parameter values).

 2. Check the generated files and tweak the contents as needed.

    *Note:* In most cases you probably won't need to adjust the values, but double-check if you are unsure.